morete/kubevirt-basics-training/content/en/docs/monitoring/prometheus-monitoring.md

 curl -k https://<Endpoint IP Address>:8443/metrics
 ```

-The result will be a list of KubeVirt Metrics, this specific Pod exposes.
+The result will be a list of KubeVirt Metrics, this specific pod exposes.

 ## Configure Prometheus to scrape KubeVirt Metrics